telerik/teststudio-docs/docs/automated-tests/test-execution/quick-execution.md

 ## Execute a Test

-Once you have <a href="/automated-tests/recording/overview" target="_blank">recorded a complete test scenario</a>, the steps, which represents the recorded actions, are listed in the __Test Steps__ pane.
+Once you have <a href="/automated-tests/recording/overview" target="_blank">recorded a complete test scenario</a>, the steps, which represents the recorded actions, are listed in the __Test steps__ pane.
 You can execute these steps against any of the supported browsers, regardless of the browser that you used to record them.

 To trigger the test run, click the **Execute** button in the __Test__ ribbon.